kazuho/draft-kazuho-ptth-ptth/draft-unknown-ptth-ptth.md

 a 200 response for the OPTIONS request.

-Similarly to when HTTP/1.1 is used, establishment of a new HTTP/3 connection is required when a transposed HTTP/3 connection with different set of parameters is needed.
+Similarly to when HTTP/1.1 is used, establishment of a new HTTP/3 connection is required if a transposed HTTP/3 connection with different set of parameters is needed.
 Once the transposed connection is established, the reverse proxy SHOULD reset incoming requests that it receives using a H3_REQUEST_REJECTED error ({{Section 8.1 of HTTP3}}).